jaakofalltrade/powpow/README.md

 # powpow
-Powpow is multi purpose discord bot.
+Powpow is a discord bot using OpenAI's chat-gpt model.